Contact information

 Research Summary

 Of particular interest to my group is the cellular trafficking and aggregation of α-synuclein, a key protein in Parkinson's disease.
 We found that α-synuclein is ubiquitinated in human brain and discovered that this modification regulates the localisation of α-synuclein to endosomes for degradation by lysosomes.
-We have developed iPSC-based models to identify modifiers of its turnover and aggregation.
+We have developed patient-derived iPSC models to identify modifiers of its turnover and aggregation.

 Key publications